 - All notices under the Contract must be in writing and are considered effective on the Working Day of delivery as long as they're delivered before 5:00pm on a Working Day.
-Otherwise the notice is effective on the next Working Day.
-An email is effective at 9am on the first Working Day after sending unless an error message is received. - 26.2 Notices to the Buyer or Supplier must be sent to their address or email address in the Order Form. - 26.3 This clause does not apply to the service of legal proceedings or any documents in any legal action, arbitration or dispute resolution.
+Otherwise, the notice is effective on the next Working Day.
+An email is effective at 9am on the first Working Day after sending unless an error message is received. - 26.2 Notices to the Buyer or Supplier must be sent to their address and/or email address in the Order Form.
+The date of the email sent to the Supplier containing the contract for signing shall be the official notification date. - 26.3 This clause does not apply to the service of legal proceedings or any documents in any legal action, arbitration or dispute resolution.